Ukraine Refugee Fund

 As of September 1, 2022, the Town of Palm Beach United Way has distributed $2.15 million to nine organizations.

 With warehouses in Ukraine, Poland and Hungary, Global Empowerment Mission is providing emergency aid such as food, water, medicine, hygiene kits, and other basic necessities all across Ukraine.
-Their team is also providing relocation assistance, including transportation, housing, and case workers.
+Their team is also providing relocation assistance, including transportation, housing, and case workers, and helping re-open schools in Bucha.

 Photos courtesy Global Empowerment Mission